wp-plugins/yith-woocommerce-mailchimp/README.txt

 If you have created your own language pack, or have an update for an existing one, you can send [gettext PO and MO file](http://codex.wordpress.org/Translating_WordPress "Translating WordPress")
 [use](http://yithemes.com/contact/ "Your Inspiration Themes") so we can bundle it into YITH WooCommerce Mailchimp Languages.

+== Documentation ==

+Full documentation is available [here](http://yithemes.com/docs-plugins/yith-woocommerce-mailchimp).

 == Upgrade notice ==

-= 1.0.1 =
+= 1.0.2 =

-* Added: delete key-related options/transient when key changed
+* Added: WP 4.2.1 support
-* Tweak: string revision
+* Fixed: "Plugin Documentation" appearing on all plugins
 * Fixed: various minor bug